lildude/lildude.co.uk/_posts/2016-01-03-python-moves-to-github.md

 published: true
 ---

-Great news: [another major project - Python - is moving to GitHub!!](https://mail.python.org/pipermail/core-workflow/2016-January/000345.html) Not so great news: the substantiation for picking GitHub over GitLab, particularly the first point :disappointed:
+Great news: [another major project - Python - is moving to GitHub!!](https://mail.python.org/pipermail/core-workflow/2016-January/000345.html) Not so great news: the substantiation for picking GitHub over GitLab, particularly the first point 😞

 > I don't think this will be a shock to anyone who has followed the discussion on this list.
 The decision is essentially based on: